amyDing629/BookReviewPlatform/README.md

     - Below the sorting buttons, Add new booklist columns allows end users to create new booklist.
 List name is required, description is optional.
     - Inside adding booklist prompted box, all books are listed as reference, end users will enter the book IDs into a string, and then create.
   - **Admin User**
-    - All admin users have the end users functionalities and displayings.
+    - All admin users have all the end users functionalities and displayings.
     - Besides, admins could delete every booklists.